Learn about actual and potential costs

 Find the vendor to meet your needs

-The packing tape market has a low level of market share concentration, with the top four suppliers accounting for less than 25.0% of total market revenue.
-While a few large-scale suppliers like 3M, Intertape Polymer Group and Uline have carved out sizeable chunks of the market for themselves, the majority...
+The packing tape market has a moderate level of market share concentration, with the top four suppliers accounting for less than 50.0% of total market revenue.
+While a few large-scale suppliers like 3M and Intertape Polymer Group have carved out sizeable chunks of the market for themselves, the majority of...
 Subscribe to learn more.

 Questions to ask potential suppliers